neljson/Solo-Project/README.md

 // TM: index.js --> my project --> App.js
 ////// index.html inside of components folder --> my project --> index.html outside in root directory

+// Issues to fix:
+// Homepage lists all repos overall with most stars (I think), so need an "all" page.
+// CSS style cards to look more presentable
+// Codesmith projects URI do not sort by star order.